Locations: ,

 A great compromise is having an easy to change top or jacket to quickly switch looks without finding a changing room, going back to your car, etc.

 Try coordinating your family group with 3 or fewer colors.
 As an example; Navy, Light Blue, and Coral Pink work well together.
 Two blue family colors are monochromatically working together and the 3rd is a complimentary color to those.
 Another example of that principal would be Emerald, Pine, and Amber/Gold.
-Neutral colors like black, gray, or white don’t necessarily count against the 3 colors however if it looks odd to you then don’t.
+Neutral colors like tan, black, gray, or white don’t necessarily count against the 3 colors however if it looks odd to you then don’t.

 Floral prints or patterns Generally have 3 or fewer colors and see to it that those colors tie in other family member’s color/s.

-Avoid all white shirts.
+Generally avoid solid arctic white shirts.
 The shirt becomes the largest and brightest thing in the photo and white jumps out.
 In a portrait we like the faces to be the center of attention.

 Color Picking Aid!